Rahiche/awesome-flutter-talks/README.md

 # Awesome Flutter Talks
 A list of Flutter related talks that i watched and enjoyed.
 I'll update the list whever i watch a new talk that i think is a good fit for the list .
 Suggestions are always appreciated through a pull request .

+# Thank _You_!
+Please :star: this repo and share it with others

 ## 2018

 * [**Matt Sullivan - Flutter in Action**](https://youtu.be/4LNMsYg76vg) `52:37`